Lord Elgin Public School closed for one week following COVID-19 outbreak

 -

-Nova Scotia reports 97th COVID-19 related death, 32 new cases on Tuesday
+Nova Scotia reports 41 new COVID-19 cases Wednesday; active count rises to 224

-Health officials in Nova Scotia are reporting the province's 97th COVID-19 related death, as well as 32 new cases and 28 recoveries, as 205 active cases remain in the province.
+Nova Scotia is reporting 41 new cases of COVID-19 and 21 recoveries on Wednesday as the active case count rises to 224.

 -